Subject Matter Competence Requirement

 Basic Skills Requirement

 The Basic Skills exam is required of anyone who is pursuing a teaching credential.
 California Education Code Sections 44252 and 44252.6 specify that candidates must demonstrate, in English, proficiency in basic reading, writing, and mathematics skills.
 Please review the “program descriptions” found under the “Admissions” link at www.sonoma.edu/education for information on how this requirement can be met.
 You need to demonstrate you are in progress of passing the Basic Skills requirement to be considered for admission.
+Scores must be reported to Sonoma State University by Evaluation Systems and a copy of the results must also be submitted with the program application.
 Requirement must be met in order to start a credential program.

 Through the California Reading Initiative, California has made a major commitment to improving students' reading skills and performance.
 An important element of the California Reading Initiative is Educational Code Section 44283, which is foremost among the efforts to improve the preservice preparation of teacher candidates.
 The law requires the California Commission on Teacher Credentialing (CTC) to "develop, adopt, and administer a reading instruction competence assessment . . . to measure an individual's knowledge, skill, and ability relative to effective reading instruction."
 The goal of reading instruction is to develop competent, thoughtful readers who are able to use, interpret, and appreciate all types of text.
 Beginning teachers need to be able to deliver effective reading instruction that